-The Canadian Beef Breeds Council (CBBC) exists to connect the Canadian beef cattle industry to the world.
+The Canadian Beef Breeds Council (CBBC) exists to connect the Canadian beef cattle seedstock and genetics industry to the world.
+CBBC is an incorporated operating division of the Canadian Cattlemen’s Association.
 CBBC is a national not-for-profit organization governed by an elected Board of Directors chosen from within our Membership and Associate Members.
 It is funded through membership dollars and from administering collaborative industry projects.
 The mandate is to SUPPORT, PROMOTE and REPRESENT the Canadian beef cattle seedstock sector.
 CBBC Membership is available to all Canadian beef breed associations recognized under the Animal Pedigree Act of Canada.
 Associate Membership in the Council is available to industry organizations, export companies, livestock exhibitions or individuals who assist in the fulfilment of the mandate of the Council.

 CBBC plays an integral role in assisting its members with international promotional initiatives and strategy development.
 With support from AAFC AgriMarketing funding and through the Long-term International Strategy (LTIS) developed in collaboration with our members, the beef cattle industry is able to participate in a wide variety of activities.
 These include but are not limited to government trade missions, livestock shows, world breed forums and participation in industry events.
 These add value directly to seedstock producers and the industry through the promotion of Canadian beef cattle genetics.